 • Food

 These bite-sized treats are typically served with mustard or aioli dipping sauce, as well as other unique condiment recipes.
-On occasion, the small sausage may be filled with cheese to add another layer of flavor to the recipe.
+On occasion, the small sausage may be filled with cheese to add another layer of flavour to the recipe.

 photo by David Kessler (CC BY-SA 2.0) modified